llmsym/PathEval/README.md

 - crosshair_run.py
 - evosuite_run.py

-And use the following scripts to check the answer of LLMs:
+Use the following scripts to check the answer of LLMs:
 - cpp_check.py
 - java_check.py
 - py_check.py

 ### RQ1 and RQ2

-The result of our evaluation are placed under the floder `results`:
+The results of our evaluation are placed under the folder `results`:
 - codellama_result_cpp.jsonl
 - codellama_result_py.jsonl
 - codellama_result_java.jsonl